Bears are rarely seen in Delaware. This one caused an uproar

 During the morning, the bear was seen in a backyard and and in an alley.
 People later spotted it on railroad tracks behind a grocery store and then moving toward a park.

 Wilmington police said they had planned to tranquilize the bear.
-But they also warned that they might have to shoot it if the animal came to close to people.
+But they also warned that they might have to shoot it if the animal came too close to people.

 The sighting in Wilmington comes after drivers reported seeing a bear crossing major highways earlier this week.